Practical Guide to Sending Caring Contacts

 Within a Caring Contacts program where multiple people will be “authors” of the messages, each author may want to write their own pre-programmed messages based on the Caring Contacts message principles but reflecting their own style and turn of phrase

-• This adds complexity with multiple versions of the pre-programmed messages within an organization
+This adds complexity with multiple versions of the pre-programmed messages within an organization but is easily managed in online texting platforms such as Mosio and may feel more like a genuine human-to-human intervention.

 Concerns about negative responses to the intervention messages by a third-party